Sacred-Protocol/sacred-deploy/README.md

 yarn
 #yarn circuit
 ```
 Sacred-Tree's circuit compilation requires 50+G RAM and high performance CPU.
 If you have precompiled one, don't need to enable it.

 - Download Prebuilt Sacred-Tree's circuit data
 Please download it and copy it into sacred-trees-snarks.
 (We need to upload it somewhere so that anyone can download it to use and write automated script for downloading it while deploying)

 - yarn deploy
 it will generate address.json that contains contract addresses.

 ## How to create cli-tool
-Please execute `./cli-setup.sh` after deployed contracts.
+Please execute `./create-cli.sh` after deployed contracts.
 It'll create cli-tool folder and copy abi, circuit data, and js files which are requried to access contracts into cli-tool folder.
-You should run `yarn install` in cli-tool folder and execute cli commands per following commands.

-## How to use cli-tool
-### options
-`-r, --rpc <URL>`

-The RPC, CLI should interact with, default: http://localhost:8545

-`-R, --relayer <URL>`

-Withdraw via relayer

-`-k, --privatekey <privateKey>`

-Private Key

-### Available commands
-`deposit <currency> <amount>`

-Submit a deposit of specified currency and amount from default eth account and return the resulting note.
-The currency is one of (ETH|).
-The amount depends on currency, see config.js file.

-`withdraw <note> <recipient>`

-Withdraw a note to a recipient account using relayer or specified private key.
-You can exchange some of your deposit\`s tokens to ETH during the withdrawal by specifing ETH_purchase (e.g. 0.1) to pay for gas in future transactions.
-Also see the --relayer option.

-`sacredtest <currency> <amount> <recipient>`

-Perform an automated test.
-It deposits and withdraws amount ETH.
-Uses Kovan Testnet.

-`updatetree <operation>`

-It performs batchUpdateRoot for deposits/withdrawal roots of SacredTrees
-operation can be diposit/withdraw

-`showpendings <operation>`

-It shows how many number of deposit/withdraw event are pending in SacredTrees
-operation can be diposit/withdraw

-`calcap <note>`

-It shows calculated AP amount based on deposit / withdrawal block number

-`reward <note> <recipient>`

-It claiming reward and returns your AAVE interests to the recipient address.
-With executing this, you can get your encoded account that contains your AP.

-`rewardswap <account> <recipient>`

-It swaps your AP that is included in your account to ETH.
+Furthermore, please refer ReadMe of sacred-cli-tools, https://github.com/Sacred-Finance/sacred-cli-tools